AdobeDocs/ff-services-docs/src/pages/guides/index.md

 [Adobe Firefly Services SDK](./sdks/)

-The Adobe Firefly Services SDK is a comprehensive toolkit designed to streamline your integration with Adobe Firefly Services
+The Adobe Firefly Services SDK is a comprehensive toolkit designed to streamline your integration with Adobe Firefly Services.